oscmejia/devcycle/README.md

 devcycle
 ========

-devcycle is command line interface that helps to move files from development to testing and testing to production.
+Devcycle is command line interface that helps to move files from development to testing and testing to production.
 Right now, the following comands are supported: